 The alfalfa weevil is a snout beetle, with a pronounced hook shaped proboscis at its anterior end.
 The larvae, when newly hatched, are yellowish green.
 At maturity, larvae are approximately 8 mm in length, and have a black head and a white stripe down the centre of its back.

 Alfalfa Weevil Life Cycle

 Adult weevils overwinter under plant debris and soil in and around alfalfa fields.
 Weevils emerge in spring and begin feeding on alfalfa leaves, creating round holes in the leaves.
 Females, when ready to lay eggs, chew a hole in the stem of the alfalfa plant and deposit from one to 40 eggs.
 The bright yellow eggs can be seen with the naked eye if the stem is cut open.

-Eggs hatch from one to two weeks after laying, and the emerging larvae initially feed within the stem before moving to the developing buds, then newest leaves.
+Eggs hatch one to two weeks after laying.
+Larvae initially feed within the stem before moving to developing buds and newest leaves.
 Damage begins as pinholes and progresses to extensive feeding damage to leaf surfaces between veins, resulting in a ragged, skeletonized leaf.
-Often the first sign of weevil damage is the discoloration of the crop as the larvae feed.
-Evident from the field edge, the crop will develop a whitish sheen, or frosted appearance, due to foliar damage.
+Often the first sign of weevil damage is discoloration of the crop as larvae feed.
+The crop will develop a whitish sheen or frosted appearance, due to foliar damage.

 Field Scouting and Control of Alfalfa Weevil

 Fields that are being monitored should be walked in a 'w' shaped pattern to efficiently and thoroughly check for the pest.
 Collect 30 stems while walking the field and place them into a white pail.
 Beat the stems against the side of the pail to dislodge the larvae.
 The economic thresholds for chemical control of alfalfa weevil are:Seed:

 - Foliage: 35 to 50 per cent of foliage tips show feeding damage

 - Larvae: 20-30 3rd/4th instar larvae per 180-degree sweep of insect sweep net.

 - 30 cm crop height and one larvae/stem;

 - 40 cm crop height and two larvae/stem

 - Three larvae/stem requires immediate action regardless of height of crop.